charmainebonifacio/acru_menu_init/README.md

 # The ACRU Parameter Initialization Menu Generator

-This program will only automatically adjust 23 variables in the MENU Parameter File using an updated parameter text file.
+This program will only automatically adjust 25 variables in the MENU Parameter File using an updated parameter text file.
 Once determined, these variables will only need to be adjusted once.
 This program will work with a distributed mode or point mode MENU Parameter File.
 This program also utilizes an implemented a logfile system to ensure accuracy when dealing with the automatic adjustment of values.

 The variables that will be updated after each run are as follows:

  - ICELLN
  - IDSTRM
+ - PRTOUT
  - IRAINF
  - FORMAT
  - PPTCOR